 ROTORUA – THE LAKE OF HOT SPRINGS

 Rotorua is renowned for its geothermal hot springs, geysers and mud pools, in addition to rich Maori culture.
-Moreoever, Lake Rotorua is the second largest inland lake in New Zealand.
+Moreover, Lake Rotorua is the second-largest inland lake in New Zealand.
 The colourful, almost alien landscapes will reveal majestic geysers and bubbling mud pools.
-As you explore a town where hot steam rises continually from the ground, these thermal wonders make a truly impressive sight.
+As you explore a town where hot steam rises continually from the ground, these thermal wonders make an impressive sight.
 But there is more to Rotorua than just the vast lake and intriguing hot springs.
 Rotorua is also a Maori cultural hub where visitors can discover traditional crafts, culture and more.
-All in all, Rotorua is a must see.
+All in all, Rotorua is a must-see.

 See Pohutu, the world’s most reliable geothermal geyser

 Among the fascinating geothermal features of Rotorua, geysers can be the most dramatic sight.
 The Pohutu Geyser in Rotorua is, in fact, the largest active geyser in the southern hemisphere.
-Moreover, its exacting schedule makes Pohutu the most reliable geyser on earth.
+Moreover, its exact schedule makes Pohutu the most reliable geyser on earth.
 To be precise, it will reach heights of up to 30 metres or 100 feet twice every hour.
 It makes a spectacular display lasting several minutes or longer at times.
-Therefore it comes as no surprise that the name Pohutu means “constant splashing”, or even simply “big splash”, in Maori.
+Therefore it comes as no surprise that the name Pohutu means constant splashing, or big splash, in Maori.

 Indulge in Rotorua’s geothermal hot springs, mud baths or your own private pool

-Rotorua’s local hot springs, mud pools and geothermal areas formed through volcanic activity spanning thousands of years.
+Rotorua’s local hot springs, mud pools and geothermal areas formed through volcanic activity over thousands of years.
 Today they provide a truly stunning effect, regardless of whether you are a new or returning visitor.
 However, these thermal attractions offer more than just visual appeal.
 Geothermal activity enriches the mineral content of the hot springs, water and mud.
-This makes them extremely beneficial for health and vitality.
+These minerals them extremely beneficial for health and vitality.
 A highlight of visiting Rotorua is the indulgence of soaking in the steaming, mineral-rich water from the hot springs.
 You might even enjoy a thermal mud mask.
-Local spas and resorts offer a range of restorative treatments, some as indulgent as your very own private hot spring pool.
-Polynesian Spa can be added to Cheeky Kiwi’s Rotorua Highlights tour from Auckland.
+Local spas and resorts offer a range of revitalising treatments, some as indulgent as your very own private hot spring pool.
+You can add a visit to the Polynesian Spa to you Cheeky Kiwi Rotorua Highlights tour from Auckland.

 Experience Rotorua’s Maori villages: living heritage destinations

-Rotorua is also an important Maori cultural centre, so be sure to explore some of the options that provide a genuine Maori immersion experience.
+Rotorua is also a significant Maori cultural centre, so be sure to explore some of the options that provide a genuine Maori immersion experience.
 Maori cultural villages in the the area are a great place to learn about traditional ways of life, discover eye-catching arts and crafts, and shop for exceptional souvenirs.
-You could even sample some traditional Maori cuisine!
+You could even sample some authentic Maori cuisine!

 Be amazed by Wai-O-Tapu Geothermal Park

-Considered one of the most surreal places on earth, here you can explore it wonders at your own pace seeing the world famous Champagne Lake, Devil’s Bath, local mud-pools, geothermal craters and other geothermal wonders.
+Considered one of the most surreal places on earth, here you can explore its wonders at your own pace.
+See the world-famous Champagne Lake, Devil’s Bath, local mud-pools, geothermal craters and other geothermal marvels.
 The colours and activity will take your breath away.
 Join Cheeky Kiwi for a fully guided Wai-O-Tapu Tour from Auckland or add Hobbiton for a combo experience.